yestyle/whispersystems.org/_posts/2014-01-12-moments-to-keep.md

 find out where the problem comes from.
 I think I'm starting to understand how mms works on AT&T, but I'm still not sure if I have a solution to that problem.

-Even though I didn't finish (jet) my main objectives for the week, I'm pretty happy of the week.
+Even though I didn't finish (yet) my main objectives for the week, I'm pretty happy of the week.
 I have learn about android, OSM and I can now surf one out of 20 waves I try.